rotki/rotki/docs/api.rst

       }

-   :statuscode 200: Transaction successfully decoded.
+   :statuscode 200: Transactions successfully decoded.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: Given hash does not correspond to a transaction according to the nodes we contacted.
    :statuscode 500: Internal rotki error